ansys/pyfluent/doc/source/api/core/solver/settings.rst

 Commands
 --------
-Commands are methods of Settings objects that are used to modify the state of the application.
+Commands are methods of settings objects that you use to modify the state of the application.
 For example, the ``hybrid_initialize()`` method of ``solution.initialization`` initializes the solution using the hybrid initialization method.
-The ``command_names`` attribute of a Settings object provides the names of its commands.
+The ``command_names`` attribute of a settings object provides the names of its commands.

 If needed, commands can be passed keyword arguments, and the list of valid arguments can be accessed using the ``arguments`` attribute.
 If an argument is not specified, its default value is used.
-Arguments are also Settings objects and can be either the primitive type or the container type.
+Arguments are also settings objects and can be either the primitive type or the container type.

 Additional Metadata